Alpha Five User Group

 For those of you that are starting to use SQL databases as a backend for Alpha Five, there was a link recently on Alpha's message board to a free Sams e-book "Teach Yourself SQL in 21 Days".
 You can get it here.

-The purpose of the SIG is to provide a forum for users to ask questions, and share experiences of using Alpha Five and Alpha Four in practical applications.
+The purpose of the SIG is to provide a peer-peer forum for users to ask questions, and share experiences about using Alpha Five in practical applications.
 There is always a presentation topic, and a time for questions and answers.

 Topics range from introductory to advanced, and cover such things as understanding the user interface, designing forms, reports, and applications, tips and tricks, and efficient design for large and small database environments.